Digital Blueprint for NHS WalesThe BlueprintWho Guards the Guardians?

 The Board That Replaces the Captured One

 Distributed oversight at the regulatory level only matters if the board it oversees is structurally capable of receiving and acting on the signal.
-The diagnosis documents a board that approved without scrutiny on 51 occasions, with three sub-committees that produced zero corrective actions across eighteen consecutive months and were blind to imminent escalation.
+The record documents a board that approved without scrutiny on 51 occasions, with three sub-committees that produced zero corrective actions across eighteen consecutive months and were blind to imminent escalation.
+The two clearest procurement exhibits: the Chair of the Performance and Delivery Committee admitted approving a £20M Kainos framework without scrutiny — “I should have looked.
+I don’t know how these appear on our website as contracts” — and the £226M Microsoft Enterprise Agreement — the largest single thing DHCW buys — was handled at a ~13-minute extraordinary board where the chair stated the real decision was happening elsewhere: “We’re not going to formally approve it here today.
+We’re going to do that outside of this meeting.”
+The contract’s value was never stated in that forum at all — only a “£34.2M cost avoidance,” a discount measured against an option DHCW itself called impossible.
 Reform of the regulatory architecture above DHCW is necessary but not sufficient.

 Intervention 1 accordingly includes a non-executive board reset: NED competence audit against published criteria; sub-committee reform with technical NEDs; structural protection of the kinds of governance challenge Rowan Gardner, Simon Jones, and Ruth Glazzard offered before they departed.
 Replacing the executive without reforming the non-executive cohort reproduces the same dynamic — a board that nods through what an executive presents.